 The contractor/developer cleverly applied engineered laminated lumber, typically used for structural purposes only, to the stair and fireplace surround.
 Ripping the beam into strips, sanding the strips, and applying a clearcoat finish delivers a honey-toned wood warmth to the space and a visual centerpiece to the house.

-The "surprise" space of the house is in the form of a dramatic 2 1/2 story great room, which anchors the front and back halves of the house and provides vertical space rarely achieved in speculative houses.
+The "surprise" space of the house is in the form of a dramatic two-and-a-half story great room, which anchors the front and back halves of the house and provides vertical space rarely achieved in speculative houses.
 Space that was displaced by the great room was transferred to a third floor study/bedroom/recreation room, which overlooks the great room and has its own outdoor covered deck.

 |Location||3615 N Seeley Ave, Chicago, IL|